-The wage is paid in cash; however, the employer has the right to pay wage as a noncash payment if the parties have agreed to do so.
+The wage is paid in cash; however, the employer has the right to pay wage as noncash payment if the parties have agreed to do so.
 When paying the wage, the employer must issue a written calculation of the work remuneration.
-The employer has a duty to explain such calculation upon a request of the employee.
-There are no restrictions regarding payment of the wage in a particular currency.
+The employer has a duty to explain such calculation upon a request of the employee.53